stefaniuk/docker-ubuntu-desktop/README.md

     make build start log

-Then connect to `vnc://localhost:5901` using for example [Remmina](http://www.remmina.org/wp/) VNC client.
+Then connect to `vnc://localhost:5901` using for example Safari browser or [Remmina](http://www.remmina.org/wp/) VNC client.

 TODO
 ----